Saket-Upadhyay/Saket-Upadhyay.github.io/_posts/2020-08-18-sstf-vault-wtireup.md

 #### GetMethod(), Class.forName() and Invoke()

-On searching in java Docs (yes it exists) we can see that the `GetClass()` will actually do what it says.... gets the class by name and it is same for others.
+On searching in java Docs (yes it exists) we can see that the `GetClass()` will actually do what it says.... gets the class by name and it is the same for others.

 SO HERE'S THE DEAL :